October 2008 Archives

 The problem with a big yard

-Living on roughly 1/2 acre has its advantages, but of late I'm feeling a little overwhelmed by the sheer size of it all.
-The property has about 65 trees on it, but they are mostly on the side and back of the property.
+Living on roughly 1/2 acre has its advantages, but of late I’m feeling a little overwhelmed by the sheer size of it all.
+The property has about 65 trees on it, but they are mostly on the sides and back of the property.
 The rest of the yard has been fairly empty, except for a few volunteer shrubs and invasives and weeds.
-So now that I'm trying to finally garden -- I'd call it landscaping, but ultimately I hope for a more wild look -- I feel like I'll never be able to get enough plants to fill it.
+So now that I’m finally gardening — I’d call it landscaping, but I don’t like to think of it that way — I feel like I’ll never be able to get enough plants to fill it.

 Today was the biannual plant sale at the Wildflower Center, one of my favorite local places to visit.
-Normally a visit brings peace and tranquility to one's soul when walking through the colorful displays of butterflies fluttering among flowers, listening to the sounds of buzzing bees and trickling waterfalls.
-But today was a madhouse of mayhem -- local Wildflower Center members all fighting their way to their desired native plants in order to claim them and place them on their cart.
-It was quite an experience-- and fun getting caught up in the selection of plants.
-I bought 5 trees: 2 Mexican Redbuds, a Lacey Oak, a hop tree, and a Texas Persimmon.
-Perennials and shrubs included Hill Country penstemon, savlia coccinea, salvia greggii, purple coneflower, mealy blue sage, TX lantana, wood fern, yellow bells, mexican feathergrass, and red columbine.
-I think that's everything.
+Normally a visit brings peace and tranquility to one’s soul when walking through the colorful displays of butterflies fluttering among flowers, listening to the sounds of buzzing bees and trickling waterfalls.
+But today was a madhouse of mayhem — local Wildflower Center members all fighting their way to their desired native plants in order to claim them and place them on their cart.
+It was quite an experience– and fun getting caught up in the selection of plants.
+I bought 5 trees: 2 Mexican Redbuds, a Lacey Oak, a Wafer Ash, and a Texas Persimmon.
+Perennials and shrubs included Hill Country Penstemon, Salvia coccinea, Salvia greggii, Purple Coneflower, Mealy Blue Sage, TX Lantana, Wood Fern, Yellowbells, Mexican Feathergrass, and Red Columbine — I think that’s everything.
 But did I buy enough?
 Nope.
 I still need another big tree and some more plants for the butterfly garden.
-I still need to buy shrubs for... everywhere.
-I have so much I'd like to get in the ground now so that I don't have to wait again until next fall.
+I still need to buy shrubs for… everywhere.
+I have so much I’d like to get in the ground now so that I don’t have to wait again until next fall.
 But I have so much yard!

 A green thumb?
 Mine's covered in dirt

 Just like my mother, I thrive on projects.
-My latest project has turned out to be one that will keep me busy for a long, long time.
-After 13 years at our house in Austin, I am finally planting plants, some for landscaping and some for pure enjoyment.
-Sure, I've planted a handful of things from time to time, and even attempted a little vegetable garden, but I was clearly a newb and the desire to transform the yard never took.
-Well, I might still be a newbie, but I have found my green thumb, or at least my perpetual dirty fingernails and feet.
+My latest project has turned out to be one that will keep me busy for years to come.
+It’s time to finally turn our scorched dead yard into something pretty and useful, so I am planting plants, some for landscaping and some for pure enjoyment.
+Sure, I’ve planted a handful of things from time to time, but the task of transforming the large yard was daunting and the desire to fully commit to it just hadn’t stuck.
+Well, I finally found my green thumb, or at least my perpetually dirty fingernails and feet.
 Welcome to my young garden.

-I started on the entryway.
-There were 3 beds of almost complete dirt that had sat there empty (except one yew and some annoying weeds) for years.
+I started on the entryway, where three beds of almost complete dirt had sat empty (except one yew and some annoying weeds) for far too long.
 Now they are filled with small shade plants that will someday be big plants.
-The beds have room to change -- in fact one change was made today.
-We've had rain for the past 24 hours, and it turns out the water running off the roof was bombarding my little wood violet, trying to drown it in the process.
+The beds have room to change — in fact one change was made today to save a new plant.
+We’ve had rain for the past 24 hours, and it turns out the water running off the roof was bombarding my poor little wood violet, trying to drown it in the process.
 The wood violet is now safely tucked away in a different bed, and I have buckets collecting any additional runoff.
-Yes, we need gutters.
-Yes, what a grand opportunity for a rain barrel.
-No, we can't do any of that at this time.
-But my wood violet may yet live, and for now that is what matters.
+On our project list is adding gutters and rain barrel, when money allows.
+But in the meantime my wood violet may yet live, and for now that is what matters.

-The cats and dogs have been my gardening companions.
-When I'm in the front yard with the cats, the dogs are jealous and whiny.
-When I'm in the backyard with the dogs, the cats want to come outside.
-But they each have their area, and they don't go outside without me.
+Our dogs and newly-adopted cats have been my gardening companions.
+When I’m in the front yard with the cats, the dogs are jealous and whiny.
+When I’m in the backyard with the dogs, the cats want to come outside.
+But they each have their area, and the cats are chaperoned (no hunting allowed).

 Tooga the Gardener

-Tooga loves to garden with me.
-Any hole I dig in the front yard, she is right there to test it out and make sure it was just right.
+Tooga loves to garden with me, and she insists on coming outside whenever she sees me heading out there.
+Any hole I dig in the front yard, she is right there to test it out and make sure it is just right.

-Even Cricket has found her adventuresome side, though she still scurries back to the house or garage at every noise.
+Even skittish Cricket, our kitten, has found her adventuresome side, though she still scurries back to the house or garage at every noise.

 Treehuggers

-Tooga doesn't always see the toads.
+Tooga doesn’t notice toads if they act like garden rocks.
 The toads prefer it that way.

 Tooga ignores toad

-The garden is bringing all sorts of wildlife -- toads, butterflies, lizards, skinks, caterpillars, wasps, birds, and squirrels.
-A few pest bugs, but so far so good (well, except for the goldenball leadtree that was filled with fire ants).
-Here is a monarch caterpillar on the milkweed.
+The garden is bringing in all sorts of wildlife already — toads, butterflies, lizards, skinks, caterpillars, wasps, birds, and squirrels.
+A few pest bugs have arrived, too, but nothing to bring alarm (well, except for the goldenball leadtree that was filled with fire ants).

-Pipevine caterpillar on pipe weedBut I didn't have enough plant to support it, so I took the caterpillar back to Natural Gardener's so it could feast on their pipevine.
+Pipevine caterpillar on pipe weedBut I didn’t have enough plant to support it, so I took the caterpillar back to Natural Gardener’s so it could feast on their pipevine.
 And wow, was it happy.
-But my poor pipevine was dragged by the dogs through the yard before it got planted -- amazingly I've managed to get it growing again, and it seems quite happy now.
+But my poor pipevine then got dragged by the dogs through the yard before I managed to get it planted — amazingly it’s actually growing, and it seems quite happy now.

-Pipevine catA toad made use of the toad bath right away.
+Pipevine catA toad made use right away of the toad bath we made .

-Toad hallHere's a view of the butterfly garden before I put in the edging.
-I'm not going to overdo the edging in the yard, but I wanted to make sure the butterfly shape stayed.
+Toad hallBelow is a view of the butterfly garden before I put in the edging — the butterfly shape is at our kids’ request.
+I’m not going to overdo the edging in the yard, but I wanted to make sure the butterfly shape stayed.
 It was a pain to get those wings even!
 You can see the original and much smaller bed in the butterfly shape.
 The area along the fence and house, separated by a line of bricks, will be a bed we prepare for spring planting.

 Butterfly bed

-Michael in the gardenThis is our old wheelbarrow in which I planted with herbs and colorful annuals.
+Michael in the gardenTurning our old wheelbarrow into a planter, I planted herbs and colorful annuals.
 I used some of that basil just this evening!
 Yum.

 Wheelbarrow of herbs and flowersEastern tiger swallowtails came to visit this weekend, and two danced and went off together.